KPettingerEEN/SuperSimpleFPSPack/README.md

 * Change the projectile spawning logic to use the muzzle arrow instead
 * This will fix any projectile issues that you may have, including close range hit registration issues.

+3. There is an issue with the AI that is addressed within the BP_Soldier blueprint in the AI folder.
+The issue relates to the way the AI might act if there is not a close enough cover point (within 500 Unreal units or centimeters seems to trigger this).

+4. There is an issue with the Pause Menu, where you will not be able to exit the menu with Saving the game to continue first, and can be resolved using the steps below:

+_Save Issues_

+* Open the BP_Player blueprint, and double click the node that says "Save"
+* Double click on the node that says "Deleting"
+* You will notice I already set up an event for deleting any saved game "Delete Save" - this is for SAVE issues ONLY - Call that event at the very beginning of the "Begin Play" event and it will spawn your character fresh every game

+_Pause Issues_

+* Open the BP_Player blueprint, and double click the node that says "Pause Menu"
+* You will notice that I already set up events for showing and hiding the menu
+* You will also notice that I only call the Show Pause event for the Escape key
+* Add a "Branch" node before the "Show Pause" event is called
+* The condition for this branch will be the "Paused" boolean that is already set up
+* Connect the Hide Pause event to the "True" value
+* Connect the Show Pause event to the false value
+* Now the Pause Menu works the way it should!
 _____________________________________________________________________________________________

 __Migrating the Content Folder:__